Offirmo/offirmo-monorepo/stack--2022/0-CONTRIBUTING/03-principles.md

 * mobile first
 * offline first
 * open source
-  * give back with licenses such as UNLICENSE, CC prefered
+  * give back with licenses such as UNLICENSE or CC
   * open source whenever possible
 * use boring technologies.
 Examples:
   * (if possible) node LTS over latest